Optimistic Outlook for Hydrographic Market - 11/01/2018

 Maritime Mapping Prominently First

 A majority of the respondents (42%) indicated that they work in hydrographic surveying, and if we add to this the categories ‘Mapping’ (5.18%), Electronic Charting/GIS (4.21%) and cartography (1.94%), the traditional scope of hydrography, being surveying for safe navigation, is covered quite well.
 Environmental research is the next biggest category, 6.15% of the respondents are active in this field.
 If we consider the construction sectors, engineering surveying was indicated by 5.18% as their main activity, followed by offshore construction (3.56%) and construction surveying (2.27%).
 Dredging is the activity of 2.59% of the respondents.
-Looking at the systems that are used for surveying, remote sensing and Lidar were each mentioned as the main occupancy 2.27% of the times – satellite bathymetry was not named.
+Looking further at surveying activities, remote sensing and Lidar were each mentioned as the main occupancy 2.27% of the times – however satellite bathymetry was not named.
 Another category that was named specifically was positioning, metrology (1.29%) and GNSS (1.29%).
 Professionals that included their own description were in education and training, (software) research and development, or indicated to be in more than one category.

 Looking at company sizes, most respondents work in organisations that employ less than 10 employees (35.8%) – or bigger organisations: 201-1000 employees (19.9%) and more (13.7%).

 As many people are talking of a decline in the hydrographic economy, our survey results showed optimism.
 Only 4.29% expects a decline for their company in the next three years; 27.7% foresees a steady situation with no growth or decline.
 However, more than half (52.5%) anticipates a light growth (0-10%).
 There were also quite some confident businesses, with 15.5% indicating that they are working to achieve a growth over 10% towards 2020.